 ANU College of Law students will have the opportunity to collaborate with students and supervising academic staff at a law school in a developing country.
-The choice of developing country and the choice of partner law school will be at the discretion of the ANU College of Law, and will align with partnerships with developing country law schools, the ANU international strategy, unit learning outcomes and assessments, and safety.
+The choices of developing country and partner law school will be at the discretion of the ANU College of Law, and will align with partnerships with developing country law schools, the ANU international strategy, unit learning outcomes and assessments, and safety.